 What About Boosters & Antennas

-Of course we all know the importance of having a signal enhancing strategy.
+Of course, we all know the importance of having a signal enhancing strategy.
 While most wideband antennas support T-mobile's frequency bands, only a handful at present time officially support frequencies in the 600Mhz range.
-Unless you are optimizing specifically for Band 71, at present time it's likely not worth make antenna purchase decision with Band 71 support being a critical criteria.
+Unless you are optimizing specifically for Band 71, at present time it's likely not worth making an antenna purchase decision with Band 71 support being critical criteria.

 And the FCC has not yet published Band 71 certification guidelines, so no booster manufacturer can sell boosters that cover this band yet.